Childhood schizophrenia

-The disorder presents symptoms such as auditory and visual hallucinations, strange thoughts or feelings, and abnormal behavior, profoundly impacting the child's ability to function and sustain normal interpersonal relationships.
-Delusions are often not systematized and vague.
-Among the psychotic symptoms seen in childhood schizophrenia non-verbal auditory hallucinations are the most common, and include noises such as shots, knocks, bangs.
-Other symptoms can include irritability, searching for imaginary objects, or low performance.
+The disorder is associated with symptoms like auditory and visual hallucinations, delusional thoughts or feelings, and abnormal behavior, profoundly impacting the child's ability to function and sustain normal interpersonal relationships.
+Delusions are often vague and less developed than those of adult-onset schizophrenia, which features more systematized delusions.
+Among the psychotic symptoms seen in childhood schizophrenia, non-verbal auditory hallucinations are the most common and often sound like shots, knocks, and bangs.
+Other symptoms can include irritability, searching for imaginary objects, low performance, and a higher rate of tactile hallucinations compared to adult-onset schizophrenia.
 It typically presents after the age of seven.
 About 50% of young children diagnosed with schizophrenia experience severe neuropsychiatric symptoms.
-Studies have demonstrated that diagnostic criteria are similar to those of adult schizophrenia.
+Studies have demonstrated that diagnostic criteria are similar to those of adult-onset schizophrenia.
 Neither DSM-5 nor ICD-11 list "childhood schizophrenia" as a separate diagnosis.
-Diagnosis is based on behavior observed by caretakers and, in some cases depending on age, self reports.
+The diagnosis is based on a thorough history and psychiatric examination by a child psychiatrist, exclusion of medical causes of psychosis (often by extensive testing), observations by caregivers and schools, and, in some cases (depending on age), self-reports from pediatric patients.

 Classification of mental disorders

 Diagnostic and Statistical Manual of Mental Disorders

 Childhood schizophrenia was not directly added to the DSM until 1968, when it was added to the DSM-II, which set forth diagnostic criteria similar to that of adult schizophrenia.
 "Schizophrenia, childhood type" was a DSM-II diagnosis with diagnostic code 295.8, equivalent to "schizophrenic reaction, childhood type" (code 000-x28) in DSM-I (1952).
 "Schizophrenia, childhood type" was successfully removed from the DSM-III (1980), and in the Appendix C they wrote: "there is currently no way of predicting which children will develop Schizophrenia as adults".
 Instead of childhood schizophrenia they proposed to use of "infantile autism" (299.0x) and "childhood onset pervasive developmental disorder" (299.9x).

 In the DSM-III-R (1987), DSM-IV (1994), DSM-IV-TR (2000), DSM-5 (2013) there is no "childhood schizophrenia".
 The rationale for this approach was that, since the clinical pictures of adult schizophrenia and childhood schizophrenia are identical, childhood schizophrenia should not be a separate disorder.
 However, the section in schizophrenia's Development and Course in DSM-5, includes references to childhood-onset schizophrenia.